tzlion/frogtool/README.md

 You should be able to run the source using: python tadpole.py
-Note that you may need to install PyQt5 if you do not have this already using: python -m pip install PyQt5
+Note that you may need to install the required libraries if you do not have them already using: python -m pip install -r requirements.txt

 Basic usage steps